 This language policy in Tanzania states that Swahili language shall be used as the medium of instruction at the primary school level and English remain the medium of instruction from secondary level to the university level.

 The government has accepted both English and Swahili to be used as official languages.

 However, the status of English is confusing as it is in transition between being the foreign language and the second language that makes even Swahili in the same transition between the second language and the first language.

-NB: the use of either English or Swahili as the medium of instruction has created a very hot debate since there people who support English where as
+NB: the use of either English or Swahili as the medium of instruction has created a very hot debate since there people who support English where as other support Swahili.

 ENGLISH IN SCHOOLS